 The design of any system of control is based upon certain assumptions about the likelihood of future events, and as a result all internal control systems, no matter how well designed, have inherent limitations.
 Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
 There can be no assurance that any design will succeed in achieving its stated objectives under all future events, no matter how remote, or that the degree of compliance with the policies or procedures may not deteriorate.
 Due to these inherent limitations, our disclosure controls and procedures and our internal control over financial reporting may not prevent or detect all misstatements.
-Accordingly, even effective controls and procedures can provide only reasonable assurance of achieving their control objectives.
-In addition, the design of such controls and procedures must reflect the fact that there are resource constraints and that management is required to apply its judgment in evaluating the benefits of possible controls and procedures relative to their costs.
+Accordingly, even effective controls and procedures must reflect the fact that there are resource constraints and that management is required to apply its judgment in evaluating the benefits of possible controls and procedures relative to their costs.